azec-pdx/logcleaner/README.md

 #### Design

-- Python language is selected for solution because of it's rich API for text processing and ease of use
+- The Python language is selected to deliver this solution because of it's rich API for text processing and ease of use.
-- For purposes of RAM optimization (avoiding reading large files), solution is using memory mapping technique to map large files in address space of the running process.
-This allows for memory files to behave like both strings and like file objects.
-For this purpose solution utilizes Python's `mmap` module.
+- For purposes of RAM optimization (to avoid reading large files), the solution is using a memory mapping technique to map large files to an address space of the running process.
+This allows for memory files to behave like both strings and file objects.
+For this purpose the solution utilizes Python's `mmap` module.
 - Python's `mmap` module allows us to use the operating system's virtual memory to access the data on the filesystem directly.
-Instead of making system calls such as *open*, *read* and *lseek* to manipulate a file, memory-mapping puts the data of the file into memory which allows us to directly manipulate files in memory.
-This greatly improves I/O performance.
+Instead of making system calls such as *open*, *read* and *lseek* to manipulate a file, memory-mapping puts the data of the file into memory, which allows us to directly manipulate files in memory.
+This greatly improves the I/O performance.
-- Solution is optimized to write bare minimum of the data.
+- The solution is optimized to write a bare minimum of the data.
 That data consists of strings **SSN="xxx-xx-xxxx"** and **CC="xxxx-xxxx-xxxx-xxxx"** that are used to redact original sensitive Credit Card and SSN records.
-Solution accomplishes these minimal writes by using pivots to track matching CC and SSN record positions in each line and then applying `mmap`'s slicing techniques to flush sensitive data record masks to the file.
+Solution accomplishes these minimal writes by using pivots to track matching CC and SSN record positions in each line and then applies the `mmap`'s slicing techniques to flush record masks to the file.
-- Solution is considerate of the following cases for sensitive data:
+- The solution is considerate of the following cases for sensitive data:
-  - SSN record found standalone in the log line
+  - only a SSN record exists as PII in one log line
-  - CC record found standalone in the log line
+  - only a CC record exists as PII in one log line
-  - both CC and SSN record's are found in the log line
+  - both, a CC and a SSN, records are found in the log line
-  - none of the two record's are found in the log line
+  - neither of the two record's are found in the log line
-- One compromise that solution does is decompressing of the input GZIP archives.
-This is done because it is not possible to memory-map GZIP archive and then work on sensitive data matching over compressed data.
-However, solution strives to complete decompression in optimal way by utilizing system calls.
-While doing this, solution attempts to keep all file metadata properties on decompressed files.
+- One tradeoff done by the solution is the decompressing of the input GZIP archives.
+This is done because it is not possible to memory-map the GZIP archive and then perform sensitive data matching over the compressed data.
+However, the solution strives to complete decompression in an optimal way by utilizing system calls.
+While doing this, the solution attempts to keep all file metadata properties on decompressed files.
-- Because of the previously described compromise, solution assumes that there is enough storage space available for each log file to be decompressed
+- Due to the previously described compromise, the solution assumes that there is enough storage space available for each log file to be decompressed.
-- Program is designed to utilize Python's multiprocessing modules to achieve parallelization in log data processing.
-Ideally, for each GZIP logfile passed as input argument to program, script will spawn a new process dedicated for redaction of that particular file that will be executed by individual CPU core.
-In case where the number of GZIP logfiles passed at program's input is larger than actual number of CPU cores, it is left to OS to schedule processes of all remaining files to available cores.
+- The program is designed to utilize Python's multiprocessing modules to achieve parallelization in the log data processing.
+Ideally, for each GZIP logfile passed as an input argument to a program, the script will spawn a new process dedicated for redaction of that particular file, which will be executed by an individual CPU core.
+In cases where the number of GZIP logfiles passed at the program's input is larger than the actual number of CPU cores, it is left to the OS to schedule all processes to the CPU cores as they become available.
 - Other lower-level design considerations can be found in [logcleaner.py](https://github.com/ZeKoU/logcleaner/blob/master/logcleaner.py) module's docstring.

 #### Running program

-Prerequisite for running this program is to have Python version `2.7.*` installed on your local machine.
+A prerequisite for running this program is to have Python version `2.7.*` installed on your local machine.

 ##### Running on a small data sample

-To run this script on small data set use following steps.
+To run this script on a small data set use the following steps:

-1. Clone this project to local directory by running:
+1. Clone this project to a local directory by running:

    	```
    	git clone https://github.com/ZeKoU/logcleaner.git
    	```
-2. Move to cloned project directory by running:
+2. Change the current directory (in the console) to the cloned project's directory by running:

    ```
    cd logcleaner
    ```
-3. Run program on small sample log data file by running:
+3. Start the program on a small sample log data file by running:

    ```
    python logcleaner.py logfile_small.txt.gz
    ```

-After the execution of script is done, you should be able to:
+After the execution of the script is done, you should be able to:

-* Assure that program has created `redacted.log` file, logging all lines that were redacted
+* Assure that the program has created `redacted.log` file, which indicates all lines in all files that were redacted.
-* Assure that program has created `logfile_small.txt.gz.audit` file, which contains audit metadata including
+* Assure that the program has created `logfile_small.txt.gz.audit` file, which contains audit metadata including
   - Total number of lines processed
   - Total number of lines redacted
-  - Total number of lines with Credit Card data redacted
+  - Total number of lines with CC data redacted
   - Total number of lines with SSN data redacted
   - Total time spent redacting
-* Assure that program has created `logfile_small.txt.redacted.gz` file, which contains redacted data
+* Assure that the program has created `logfile_small.txt.redacted.gz` file, which contains redacted data
 * Assure that the original file `logfile_small.txt.gz` is un-affected by script's execution

-After script completes running, your filesystem should look similar to following:
+After the script is completed, your filesystem should look similar to the following:

 ![Testing script running on small file](https://github.com/ZeKoU/logcleaner/raw/master/images/Filesystem_logcleaner.png)

 ##### Running on a larger data sample

-If you would like to test script execution on larger dataset, you might find file `logfile.txt.gz` useful.
+If you would like to test the script execution on a larger dataset, you might find the file `logfile.txt.gz` useful.

-To run this program on multiple large files, use following steps.
+To run this program on multiple large files, use the following steps:

-1. Replicate `logfile.txt.gz` file to multiple other files by running this one line command in your console:
+1. Replicate the `logfile.txt.gz` file to multiple other files by running this one line command in your console:

    ```shell
    for file in logfile2.txt.gz logfile3.txt.gz logfile4.txt.gz logfile5.txt.gz; do cp logfile.txt.gz "$file" ; done
    ```
-2. Run program on 5 GZIP archives by running:
+2. Run the program on a five GZIP archives by running:

    ```shell
    python logcleaner.py logfile.txt.gz logfile2.txt.gz logfile3.txt.gz logfile4.txt.gz logfile5.txt.gz